Ang Mong Seng

-Ang Mong Seng (洪茂诚 (Hóng Màochéng); born 30 September 1949) is a Malaysian-born Singaporean former politician.
+Ang Mong Seng (born 30 September 1949) is a Malaysian-born Singaporean former politician.
 A former member of the governing People's Action Party (PAP), he was the Member of Parliament (MP) for Bukit Gombak Single Member Constituency (SMC) between 1997 and 2001 and the Bukit Gombak division of Hong Kah Group Representation Constituency (GRC) between 2001 and 2011.
+He is currently the President of the Singapore Wushu, Dragon and Lion Dance Federation.

 Career

 Ang graduated from the former Nanyang University and worked at the Housing and Development Board during the 1970s.
 By 1988 he had worked his way up the ranks to become General Manager of Bukit Panjang and later Sembawang Town Councils.

 Political career

 In the 2006 general elections, the PAP had a walkover in Hong Kah GRC.
 In the 2001 general elections, the PAP defeated the Singapore Democratic Party with 79.74% of the votes for Hong Kah GRC.

 Prior to his stint in Hong Kah GRC, Ang represented Bukit Gombak SMC from 1997 to 2001 where he defeated Ling How Doong from Singapore Democratic Party and a third candidate from the Singapore People's Party in the 1997 general elections.
 Until 2011, he has sat on four select committees in Parliament.

 Ang retired from politics prior to the 2011 general elections, and Bukit Gombak ward was absorbed into the newly created Chua Chu Kang GRC while Hong Kah GRC was dissolved.